seamapi/docs/north-star-docs/workspaces.md

 ## Suggested Improvements

 - [ ] https://docs.seam.co/latest/device-guides/sandbox-and-sample-data, is missing some providers, and the sample data is in an even worst state, we should generate it from code somehow
+- [ ] Enable editing the workspace name from the Console